XConf/XConfApp/ios/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Push a new beta build to TestFlight
+Push a new build to TestFlight

 ----